-Black Root Rot (BRR) is a disease complex on strawberry, meaning that one or more organisms can be involved in the infection, including the fungi Pythium spp., Fusarium, spp., Rhizoctonia spp., and several species of nematodes.
+Black Root Rot (BRR) is a disease complex on strawberry, meaning that one or more organisms can be involved in the infection, including the fungi Pythium spp., Fusarium spp., Rhizoctonia spp., and several species of nematodes.
 It is a common disease in North Carolina and the main reason growers fumigate in the southeastern region.
 In annual systems, the disease builds up over time and typically reaches a peak of damage at peak harvest.
-However, early damage causes plant stunting apparent within 1-2 months after planting.
+However, early damage causes plant stunting that is apparent within 1-2 months after planting.
 BRR can cause yield reductions up to 20 to 40%.

-In matted row systems, BRR is generally more severe in older plantings, especially during dry weather due to poor root systems and close to harvest.
-Infection usually sets in the first fruiting year and worsens the following year.
+In matted row systems, BRR is generally more severe in older plantings, especially during dry weather due to poor root systems, especially close to harvest.
+Infection usually begins in the first fruiting year and worsens the following year.
 Black root rot is enhanced by stresses like poor soil drainage, cold, drought, flooding, soil compaction and repeated freezing of roots.
 The disease typically occurs in areas with matted row production and limited rotation.
 Diagnosis of black root rot is difficult because of the many different organisms that may be involved.
 On some farms, the disease may be predominately caused by Pythium spp., whereas on other farms, Rhizoctonia spp. may dominate the complex.
-Multiple other fungi may be associated with the problem, In many cases, the Pratylenchus (root lesion) nematode is associated with BRR but this has not been a consistent observation in North Carolina and surrounding states.
+Multiple other fungi may be associated with the problem.
+In many cases, the Pratylenchus (root lesion) nematode is associated with BRR but this has not been a consistent observation in North Carolina and surrounding states.

 Above ground symptoms include lack of vigor and plant stunting.
 In some cases, plants may collapse but this is rare except in highly susceptible varieties (e.g. ‘Benito’).
 Plants may be stunted with small fruit, few runners, and numerous dead older leaves.
 Infected plants do not respond to fertilization or improved growing conditions, and yields may be reduced.

 In a normal, healthy strawberry plant, new main roots are pliable, whitish, and highly fibrous with many secondary and tertiary rootlets (Figure SS-1).
-With age the primary roots become woody and dark in brown or black.
+With age the primary roots become woody and dark brown or black.
 A yellowish-white core is revealed when the dark tissue is scraped away.
 As long as the root system is active, the feeder roots should remain white.

-Pythium spp.
-P. irregulare is the most prevalent species of Pythium causing black root rot based on studies in North Carolina and surrounding states.
+Pythium spp. -- P. irregulare is the most prevalent species of Pythium causing black root rot, based on studies in North Carolina and surrounding states.
 It favors cool wet conditions (temperatures below 20°C).

 Rhizoctonia fragariae Husain & W. E. McKeen kills feeder rootlets and structural roots.
 Lesions are reddish brown at first but become dark brown as they age.
 Feeder roots will appear water-soaked and can disintegrate.
 Stained feeder rootlets reveal masses of moniliform cells of R. fragariae.
 Plants become stunted and yield reduced.
 In culture, the fungus ranges from white to dark brown and can be slow or fast growing.
 Hyphal branching pattern, dolipore septa, and moniliform resting cells are all characteristic of R. fragariae.
 Hyphae are binucleate.
 Hyphae directly penetrate the root and are usually limited to the cortex.
 The fungus can be transmitted into the field on infected root stock.
 The main Rhizoctonia groups in annual production systems are AGA, AGG and AGI.